Forced flow of granular media: Breakdown of the Beverloo scaling: Dissipated power

-In Eq. (\ref{dissipation}), $A(t)$ includes the contact with the lateral walls, which decreases during the discharge, plus a fixed area due to the effect of the base of the silo.
+where $A(t)$ is the area of frictional contact between the grains and the silo, $A_\mathrm{s}$ is the cross section of the silo, and we have used the continuity relation $m Q(t)= \rho_\mathrm{b} A_\mathrm{s} v(t)$.
+In this equation, $A(t)$ includes the contact with the lateral walls, which decreases during the discharge, plus a fixed area accounting for the effect of the converging flow at the lower portion of the silo, which is expected to be proportional to the base of the silo.
 Hence, we can express $A(t)$ as